XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/about.md

 &nbsp;&nbsp;I'm not much of a TV/Movie guy so this will be considerably smaller, but of those that I have watched, some of them have managed to weasel their way into my writing.

-* *[Star Trek: The Next Generation](https://www.startrek.com/series/star-trek-the-next-generation)* is basically the only TV series that I have actively tried to watch the entirety of.
-I'm picky!
+* *[Star Trek](https://www.startrek.com)* (esp. *The Next Generation* and *Deep Space Nine*) is basically the only TV series that I have actively tried to watch the entirety of.
+I'm picky with my shows!
 Mr. Roddenberry's vision for the series and his usage of real scientists to make the show at least somewhat believable made a *night and day* difference between this and the series that were inspired by it.
     * *Star Trek* made me realize the importance of coherent rules in the universe.
 He answered the question of *"why can't you just..."* for a pretty significant amount of cases where certain technology exists, and even if the coverage wasn't perfect, it still made a difference and it shows.

 #### **Other Games**